-dSOC: Annual rate of change of soil organic carbon content. t C ha-1yr-1.
+ΔSOCAL,t: Change in soil organic carbon content t C ha-1 yr-1.

-$A_i$ : Area of each Strata of the project ha.
+- $A_i$ : Area of each stratum of the project ha. - I: Stratum i

-i: Strata i

-For this estimation, the tool was used.
-Excel "ARWG30\SOC\Tool\Multizones.xls" that applies the established procedures mentioned in the "Tool for estimation of change in soil organic carbon stocks due to the implementation of A/R CDM project activities."
+For this estimate, the tool "ARWG30\SOC\Tool\Multizones.xls" was used, that applies the established procedures mentioned in the tool "Tool for estimation of change in soil organic carbon stocks due to the implementation of A/R CDM project activities".

-Under the conditions of the project areas dSOC= 0.8 per hectare year.
-This value, multiplied by 44/12 results in a change of 2.93333 tCO2 per year per hectare in the soil carbon sink.
-The results for the accumulated areas as of 2023 are shown in Table 25.
+Under the conditions of the project areas, the annual rate of change in organic soil carbon content is dSOC = 0.8, per hectare per year.
+This value, multiplied by 44/12, results in a change of 2.93333 tCO2 per year per hectare in the soil carbon sink.
+The results for the areas accumulated to 2019 are shown in Table 36.